2022 IIHF World U18 Championship Division III

-The 2022 IIHF World U18 Championship Division III was two international under-18 men's ice hockey tournaments organized by the International Ice Hockey Federation.
-The group A and B tournaments were the sixth and seventh level of competition at the 2022 IIHF World U18 Championships.
+The 2022 IIHF U18 World Championship Division III was two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
+The Division III A and Division III B tournaments represent the sixth and the seventh tier of the IIHF World U18 Championship.

 Division III A

 The Division III A tournament was played in Istanbul, Turkey, from 11 to 17 April 2022.

 Participants

 Match officials

 Three referees and seven linesmen were selected for the tournament.

 Standings

 Results

 All times are local (UTC+3).

 Division III B

 The Division III B tournament was played in Sarajevo, Bosnia and Herzegovina, from 17 to 22 April 2022.

 Participants

 Match officials

 Two referees and three linesmen were selected for the tournament.

 Standings

 Results

 All times are local (UTC+2).